kube-rs/kube/CONTRIBUTING.md

 The easiest way set up a minimal Kubernetes cluster for these is with [`k3d`](https://k3d.io/) (`make k3d`).

-### Unit Tests
+### Unit Tests & Documentation Tests

-**Most** unit tests are run with `cargo test --lib --doc --all`, but because of feature-sets, doc tests, and examples, you will need a couple of extra invocations to replicate our CI.
+**Most** unit/doc tests are run from `cargo test --lib --doc --all`, but because of feature-sets, and examples, you will need a couple of extra invocations to replicate our CI.

 For the complete variations, run the `make test` target in the `Makefile`.

+All public interfaces must be documented, and most should have minor documentation examples to show usage.

 ### Integration Tests